novi/mysql-swift/README.md

 # Requirements

 * Swift 4.1 or later

-# Dependencies

-* MariaDB or MySQL Connector/C (libmysqlclient) 2.2.3
+* MariaDB or MySQL Connector/C (libmysqlclient) 2.2.3 or later

 ## macOS